 Johayna hails from the Syrian city of Daraa.
 For the past five years she has lived in Shatila camp with her husband and their five children, who are between the ages of 4 and 16.
 Johayna was a homemaker in Syria, but since leaving Daraa she has been actively improving her skills in embroidery, crocheting and sewing to help out with living expenses.
 Despite the poverty and difficult living conditions, Johayna says that she has gained more confidence in herself and her abilities in Shatila, and now does things that she would never have imagined she could do when she lived in Syria.
 She is happy that her husband is very supportive of her work and increasing empowerment, knowing that some husbands find it difficult to adjust to the changes that come with life in exile.

-Manal is thirty-one years old and lives in Shatila with her husband and three children (soon to be four, as she is currently pregnant with a baby boy).
+Manal is thirty-one years old and lives in Shatila with her husband and four children, the youngest of which was born in January 2019.
 Manal and her family came to Shatila almost four years ago after fleeing the conflict in her home town of Idlib, which claimed the life of one of her brothers.
 Manal loves to work and be productive; it distracts her from anxious and negative thoughts, and most of all the extra income ensures that her family doesn’t have to resort to child labour to get by.
 Both Manal and her husband are adamant that their children should stay in school and receive a formal education, which they say is a gift that will benefit the children forever.
 Because her husband’s income is meagre and inconsistent, Manal only feels at peace when she works as much as she can.
 Whenever they do have a free day, however, Manal and her husband like to go on a date with just the two of them, and take a walk along Beirut’s shore.